jamesabel/awsimple/README.md

 ## What`awsimple` Is Not

-- `awsimple` is not necessarily memory and CPU efficient
+- `awsimple` is not necessarily the most memory and CPU efficient

 - `awsimple` does not provide cost monitoring hooks